This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Blood tests will show kidney function and if the infection is improving.

 - X-ray, CT, or MRI takes pictures of your bone and tissue to look for infection and damage.
-You may be given dye to help the bone and tissue show up better.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+You may be given contrast liquid to help the bone and tissue show up better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 - A bone scan shows diseased or damaged bones.
 A radioactive liquid, called a tracer, is given through an IV.
 The tracer collects in your bones so problems show up better on the monitor.

 - Bed rest and immobilization with a splint may be needed to help your bone heal.